 To receive information only from specific states, please click here.

-The FRIS covers acres irrigated by land use categories, acres and yields of irrigated crops, quantity of water applied and method of application to selected crops, acres irrigated and quantity of water used by source, acres irrigated by type of water distribution system, and number of irrigation wells and pumps.
-Economic measures included in FRIS include cost of water purchased, capital expenditures, irrigation maintenance and energy costs, and measurement of factors which irrigators use to judge when to irrigate.
+The FRIS covers acres irrigated by land use categories, acres and yields of selected irrigated crops, quantity of water applied and method of application to selected crops, acres irrigated and quantity of water used by source, acres irrigated by type of water distribution system, and number of irrigation wells and pumps.
+Economic measures included in FRIS include cost of water purchased, capital expenditures for irrigation, irrigation maintenance and energy costs, and measurement of factors which irrigators use to judge when to irrigate.

 Several USDA agencies use the data for program development and administration.
 The Economic Research Service (ERS) relies on these data for providing essential data in their economic models which are used to analyze the impacts of proposed farm policies and regulation.
 The Natural Resource Conservation Service (NRCS) uses these data in appraising the status and condition of water and water use trends on non-federal lands.
 They are also using these data to plan and evaluate the national water-conservation program.